Gulliver's Travels

 The inciting incident occurs at 10 minutes when Gulliver's boat is caught in a massive waterspout in the Bermuda Triangle, and he's violently pulled underwater, losing consciousness..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 21 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This reveals the protagonist's commitment to Gulliver actively chooses to help the Lilliputians by putting out the palace fire (by urinating on it), transforming from prisoner to hero and earning his freedom in their society., moving from reaction to action.
+This shows the protagonist's commitment to Gulliver actively chooses to help the Lilliputians by putting out the palace fire (by urinating on it), transforming from prisoner to hero and earning his freedom in their society., moving from reaction to action.

 At 42 minutes, the Midpoint arrives at 49% of the runtime—precisely centered, creating perfect narrative symmetry.
-Significantly, this crucial beat Gulliver is named "Vice President and Protector of Lilliput" in a grand ceremony, achieving maximum status and false victory.
+Of particular interest, this crucial beat Gulliver is named "Vice President and Protector of Lilliput" in a grand ceremony, achieving maximum status and false victory.
 However, General Edward plots revenge, and Gulliver's lies are growing unsustainable., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 60 minutes (71% through) represents the emotional nadir.
 Here, Gulliver is locked in a dungeon of shame alongside Horatio (who was also imprisoned).
 Gulliver hits rock bottom, having lost all respect, exposed as a fraud, and watched his lies destroy everything.
-The Lilliputians burn his "Gulliver" effigy - a symbolic death., shows the protagonist at their lowest point.
+The Lilliputians burn his "Gulliver" effigy - a symbolic death., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 67 minutes initiates the final act resolution at 79% of the runtime.
 Horatio tells Gulliver "It's not how big you are, it's how big you act," giving Gulliver the realization that true courage comes from within.
 Gulliver breaks free to save Lilliput, now fighting as his authentic self., demonstrating the transformation achieved throughout the journey.